abenkoula71/day14-Persistent-Bottom-Navigation-Bar/README.md

-# Day14 Persistent Bottom Navigation-Bar_flutter
+# Day14 Persistent Bottom Navigation Bar_flutter

 A vertical fullscreen scroll implementation that snaps in place, similar to the TikTok app.